tereziah33/python-for-data-science/README.md

 ### FAQ

 1) Problem: When creating virtual environment, Pycharm does not provide any python versions.
 Solution: Completely erase the project including the folder in PycharmProjects and create it from scratch.
 If does not help, install desired python version yourself.
+2) Problem: When syncing your fork with the course repository, you receive a conflict message and are prompted to create a pull request.
+Solution: This typically occurs because parts of the course repository were updated after you had already modified the same files in your fork.
+In PyCharm, go to Git –> GitHub –> Sync Fork.
+PyCharm will detect the conflicting scripts and prompt you to choose how to resolve them.
+Select “Accept Yours” to keep your version, or choose the course version if you prefer their updates.